Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 ## Position indicator

 Now that we have an idea of the variable density, we can introduce the notion of position indicator.
 We now want to know which notes "cut" the population into two groups of equal size.
 The median is the value separating the higher half from the lower half of a data sample, a population, or a probability distribution.
 For a data set, it may be thought of as "the middle" value.
 To generalize, we have the notion of quantile, which are cut points dividing the observations in a sample in the same way.
-For example, the median is a quantile associate to the order 0.5.

 We want to calculate the mean, the standard deviation, the first quantile and the third quantile for each sensory attributes in the data set `experts`.
 Do it and save them in a data frame.